isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-sugar-ants/index.md

 ###  3. Store your food properly

 Leaving your food open and exposed is almost like sending the sugar ants an invitation into your home.
 Keep your perishable food items such as fruits and vegetables safely locked away in the fridge where the ants can't access them.
-Your non
-- perishable food items such as cereals should be stored in airtight containers then kept in cabinets where the ants can't get to.
+Your non-perishable food items such as cereals should be stored in airtight containers then kept in cabinets where the ants can't get to.

 ###  4. Use Vinegar